Versatile photonic frequency synthetic dimensions using a single Mach-Zehnder-interferometer-assisted device on thin-film lithium niobate

-Therefore, our design holds significant potential in building large and high-dimensional networks as both the spatial and frequency domain can be expanded to a larger scale and a higher dimension.
-This makes it particularly suitable for realization on integrated optics for its striking merits such as high scalability and stability.
-Moreover, the TFLN is an excellent platform that not only possesses these advantages, but also has high non-linear and electric-optic coefficients, which is well-suited for our approach.
-However, the realization may also face challenges, for example, multiple modulation on one resonator requires long modulation area which may conflict with the requirement of loss and influence the results.
-Despite of this, processing on TFLN is developing rapidly recently and the performance of elements has been raising, such as less propagation loss and insertion loss and increasing the precision of the beam splitter.
-Hence, we believe these challenges can be addressed in the near future and our work may shed light on more interesting exploration on synthetic dimensions.
+Moreover, TFLN is an excellent platform that not only offers these advantages but also features high non-linearity and electro-optic coefficients, making it well-suited for our approach.
+However, realization may face challenges, for instance, implementing multiple modulations on a single resonator requires a long modulation region, potentially conflicting with low-loss requirements and affecting the results.
+Despite this challenge, TFLN processing technology is advancing rapidly, with continuous improvements in component performance, such as reduced propagation and insertion losses, and increased beam splitter precision.
+Consequently, we believe these challenges can be addressed in the near future, and our work may pave the way for further exploration of synthetic dimensions.

 \textbf{Methods}